-Pilots Criticize Boeing, Saying 737 MAX 'Should Never Have Been Approved'
+Pilots Criticize Boeing, Saying 737 Max 'Should Never Have Been Approved'

 "A huge error of omission was the fact that Boeing failed to disclose the existence of the MCAS system to the pilot community around the world," Carey said.
 "The final fatal mistake was therefore the absence of robust pilot training in the event of an MCAS failure."

-Carey says Boeing's failures have created a "crisis of trust" between the airplane maker and pilots.
+Carey says Boeing's failures have created a "crisis of trust" between the airplane-maker and pilots.

-As Boeing prepares to submit it's software fix for the MCAS system to the FAA for the agency to conduct test flights and ultimately re-certify the plane, which could happen within the next couple of weeks, both Carey and Sullenberger called for more robust pilot training as part of the plan for allowing 737 MAX jets to fly passengers again, including experiencing an MCAS system failure while training on a simulator.
+As Boeing prepares to submit its software fix for the MCAS system to the FAA for the agency to conduct test flights and ultimately recertify the plane, which could happen within the next couple of weeks, both Carey and Sullenberger called for more robust pilot training as part of the plan for allowing 737 Max jets to fly passengers again, including experiencing an MCAS system failure while training on a simulator.

-Boeing has suggested such training could be accomplished with a one hour session on a laptop or tablet device.
-Simulator training was not required for pilots transitioning from the previous "Next Generation" version of the 737 to the MAX.
+Boeing has suggested such training could be accomplished with a one-hour session on a laptop or tablet device.
+Simulator training was not required for pilots transitioning from the previous "Next Generation" version of the 737 to the Max.

-Sullenberger says he recently experienced scenarios similar to those facing the pilots of the doomed Ethiopian and Lion Air jetliners in a simulator, and says he understands the difficulties they had trying to maintain control of the planes.
+Sullenberger says he recently experienced scenarios similar to those facing the pilots of the doomed Ethiopian and Lion Air jetliners in a simulator and says he understands the difficulties they had trying to maintain control of the planes.
 "Even knowing what was going to happen, I could see how crews could have run out of time and altitude before they could have solved the problems," he said.

-"We should all want pilots to experience these challenging situations for the first time in a simulator, not in flight with passengers and crew on board," Sullenberger told lawmakers, adding "reading about it on an iPad is not even close to sufficient.
+"We should all want pilots to experience these challenging situations for the first time in a simulator, not in flight with passengers and crew on board," Sullenberger told lawmakers, adding that "reading about it on an iPad is not even close to sufficient.
 Pilots must experience it physically, firsthand."

-But there are few 737 MAX simulators in existence, and providing such training for thousands of pilots around the world would be costly and logistically problematic.
+But there are few 737 Max simulators in existence, and providing such training for thousands of pilots around the world would be costly and logistically problematic.

 He and Carey dismissed suggestions that the crashes could not have happened in the U.S., where pilots are required to have a lot of experience and more rigorous training before flying commercial airliners.